July 1, 1952

 Member of Canadian charity Artists Against Racism.

-Lives in Sydenham, Frontenac County and Loughborough Lake, Canada.
+Lives in Sydenham, Ontario, Canada.

 Has been engaged to Carrie Fisher (1979-1981).